ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-adding-zoom.md

 ---

 ---
-**BETA FEATURE!**
-Ecamm for Zoom is a beta feature!
-This means that you'll need a beta version of the app to use any of the features describe here.
-Help us test this exciting new capability by [downloading the Ecamm Live Beta](https://www.ecamm.com/beta).
-{:.notice--info}

 ## What Can You Do With Zoom in Ecamm?

 Ecamm Live's Zoom integration provides for two main uses: